JunghwanRo/log/README.md

 # DONE
+Connect WandB to rl_games.
+This approach was canceled, and still using rsl-rl. \
+Watch MIT-WHOI Info Video. \
 Update the Issac Lab to 1.2.0 \
 Check the rsl_rl, if it is possible to clip action inside the framework. \
 Check the rl_games performance after matching parameters with rsl_rl. \